nathan-foo/tamuhack-25/README.md

 - The user can then compare their scores against the competition through a leaderboard.
 - This cycle continues until all rounds have been exhausted.

-Dashboard
+**Dashboard**
-- The dashboard features all games created by the user, player statistics, and areas of improvement.
+- The dashboard features all games created by the user to review and play again.

 ## Challenges we ran into